Skip to main content

 sudo service mongod stop

-2. Store MongoDB's data and logs on the separate volume created earlier.
-Create directories for data and log storage.
+2. Store MongoDB's data and logs on the separately created volume.
+Create directories for storing data and logs.

 sudo mkdir -p /data/mongodb